go-spatial/tegola-docs/content/documentation/getting-started.md

 [Choose the binary](https://github.com/go-spatial/tegola/releases) that matches the operating system Tegola will run on.
 Find the Tegola file that was downloaded, unzip it, and move it into a fresh directory.
 Rename this file `tegola`.

 ### Docker Image
-As of v0.6.0, Tegola also provides an official Docker release with support for both PostGIS and GeoPackage data providers.
+Tegola provides an official Docker release with support for both PostGIS and GeoPackage data providers.
 Use `docker pull gospatial/tegola` to get the latest image.

 [Check out the docs on Docker Hub](https://hub.docker.com/r/gospatial/tegola/) for details and examples of using the image.

-## 2. Setup a data provider
+## 2. Set up a data provider

 Tegola needs geospatial data to run.
 Currently, Tegola supports PostGIS which is a geospatial extension for PostgreSQL, and GeoPackage.
 If you don't have PostGIS installed, [download PostGIS](http://postgis.net/install/).

 Next, you'll need to load PostGIS with data.
 For your convenience you can download [PostGIS data for Bonn, Germany](https://github.com/go-spatial/tegola-example-data/raw/master/bonn_osm.sql.tar.gz).

-Create a new database named `bonn`, and use a restore command to import the unzipped sql file into the database.
+Create a new database named `bonn`, and use a restore command to import the unzipped SQL file into the database.
 Documentation can be found [here](https://www.postgresql.org/docs/current/static/backup.html) under the section titled "Restoring the dump".
 The command should look something like this:

 ```sh
 psql bonn < bonn_osm.sql